todthomson/intro-to-linux-dotnetcore-docker/Step4.md

 ![30-install-node-5](Step4/30-install-node-5.png)

-OK now we can install the latest LTS version of Node:
+Now we can install the latest LTS version of Node.

 ```
 nvm install v4.4.0